mantrala/contacts/README.md

 - Allow the list of contacts to be filtered via Javascript to show:
   - Only contacts with `.com` email addresses
   - Order the contacts alphabetically by email address
-- Deploy your app to a free instance of [Heroku](https://www.heroku.com/pricing) and email us the link

-##### Submission Instructions

-- Break up your work into separate/logical commits.
-- You can use as many branches as you need in order to organize your work, but you must make sure your completed code is on the `master` branch before bundling up your work.
-- Your code should be clear and well-documented.

-When you're done, use `git bundle` to bundle up the repo and email it as an attachment to **hw@contactually.com**.

-**NOTE:**
-Your application *does not* need to handle authentication or authorization.